pugur523/ama-carpet/README.md

 ### requireAmaCarpetClient

+> Prevents clients without AmaCarpet installed from logging in.
-> Prohibits client login without ama-carpet.
-The timeout duration can be configure with [requireAmaCarpetClientTimeOutSeconds](#requireamacarpetclienttimeoutseconds)
+> The timeout duration can be configured with [requireAmaCarpetClientTimeOutSeconds](#requireamacarpetclienttimeoutseconds).

 - Type: `boolean`
 - Default value: `false`